Hands-on, exciting, and rich with history Ballinstadt Emigration Museum

-For about five million European immigrants from 1850 to 1939 Hamburg was the "Gateway to the world."
-Over the Port of Hamburg they left their homeland to head off to the New World in search for their luck.
-BallinStadt is dedicated to those emigrants.
+For about five million European emigrants from 1850 to 1939, Hamburg was the "Gateway to the World."
+At the Port of Hamburg they left their homeland to head off to the New World seeking their fortune.
+The Ballinstadt museum is dedicated to those emigrants.

-Those interested can access computers to be able to find out about the emigration history of their ancestors.
-The information in the computers comes from passenger lists from 1850 to 1934 and databases that contain US census lists.
+Those interested can access computers to find out about the emigration history of their ancestors.
+The information in the computers comes from passenger lists from 1850 to 1934 and databases of US census lists.

 Ballinstadt is an adventure for the whole family – hands-on, exciting, and rich with history.